• How it works

 5: File a Formal Complaint

 Depending on the nature of the issue, you may need to file a formal complaint with the relevant agency or organization.
-Here are some common types of complaints and where to file them:
+Many US housing authorities now allow tenants to submit complaints and upload supporting evidence through online portals.

 • Maintenance and Repair Issues: Contact your local building or housing code enforcement agency to report violations.
 They may conduct inspections and issue orders for repairs.